Tech Notes

 BTU calculator for estimating the required BTUs for a room or house.
 Be sure to use the section for heating, not AC.
 Select the climate and insulation for your house for a quick BTU estimate.

 Calculator to see how much power is needed to meet your hot water needs.
-Enter the following: Mass of water (8.34 lbs per gallon), initial temperature, final temperature, heating power.
+You will need the following: Mass of water (8.34 lbs per gallon), initial temperature, final temperature, heating power.
 Change units of total energy to kWh.

 Energy conversion calculator from the U.S. Energy Information Administration (EIA).
-Quickly convert units such as kW and BTUs and even energy conversions from different fossil fuels.
+Converts units such as kW and BTUs and energy conversions from different fossil fuels.